ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     In this example, we are setting an information barrier policy called ResearchIBPolicy to an inactive status.

 4. Run the `Start-InformationBarrierPoliciesApplication` cmdlet.

-5. If the process is taking a long time to finish, you can update recipients in Azure Active Directory and wait 30 minutes for FwdSync to occur.
-For more details about how this works, see [New address lists that you create in Exchange Online don't contain all the expected recipients](https://support.microsoft.com/help/2955640/new-address-lists-that-you-create-in-exchange-online-don-t-contain-all).

 At this point, your information barrier policy is set to inactive.
 You can leave it as is, edit it, or remove it altogether.